-Tim Jemal is currently the Vice President of the Board of Trustees of the South Orange County Community College District includes Saddleback College, Irvine Valley College and the Advanced Technology and Education (ATEP) campus and serves over 50,000 students annually with rigorous academic classes preparing for transfer to four-year colleges and universities, basic skills attainment, career technical education and robust workforce development programs.
+The South Orange County Community College District includes Saddleback College, Irvine Valley College and the Advanced Technology and Education Park (ATEP).
+The South Orange County Community College District serves over 50,000 students annually with rigorous academic classes preparing for transfer to four-year colleges and universities, basic skills attainment, career technical education, robust workforce development programs and top-notch athletics.
 The regional ATEP campus is a comprehensive public-private partnership focusing on providing students workforce development and career technical skills essential for employment in STEM fields and high demand jobs.
-This development, which sits in the center of Orange County, offers innovative hands-on learning and retraining in unique collaboration with businesses, a hallmark of President Jemal’s vision.
+Developing ATEP, which sits at the center of Orange County, has been a priority for Tim.

-Mr. Jemal’s experience includes running an international Voice of the Internet (VoIP) business and teaching Business Administration and Communications courses at the University of California-affiliated American University of Armenia.
+Tim's experience includes running an international Voice of the Internet (VoIP) business and teaching Business Administration and Communications courses at the University of California-affiliated American University of Armenia.

-Mr. Jemal has been deeply involved in the local community volunteering with the PTA, YMCA, Junior Achievement, Little League, AYSO, the U.S. Tennis Association (USTA) and Pop Warner Football.
+Tim has been deeply involved in the local community volunteering with the PTA, YMCA, Junior Achievement, Little League, AYSO, the U.S. Tennis Association (USTA), Pop Warner Football and the Armenian Relief Society (ARS).
 For nearly four years, he served as a member of the Dean’s Advisory Board for the University of California, Irvine, Henry Samueli School of Engineering.
-Heearned a Bachelor of Arts Degree in Political Science from Michigan State University and an MBA degree in International Business from The George Washington University in Washington, D.C.Mr.
-Jemal is married to Gassia Apkarian and they have two children.
+Tim earned a Bachelor of Arts Degree in International Relations from Michigan State University and an MBA degree in International Business from The George Washington University in Washington, D.C.
+Tim is married to Gassia Apkarian and they have two children.